 14. Programs are responsible for all costs associated with the accreditation process including the site visit.

-CVTEA will review the annual report at its next meeting and and if the Committee finds that a program has not made sufficient progress on critical and/or major deficiencies or other issues which may result in an adverse accreditation decision, it will follow the procedures set forth above in paragraph 8 and will provide written notice to the program of critical and/or major deficiencies or other issues, and provide the program with an opportunity to respond in writing.
-The program must notify the Committee of its intent to respond within ten(10) business days after receipt of the report evaluation letter and file its response with the Committee within twenty (20) business days of receipt of the report evaluation letter.
-The CVTEA member who manages the program and CVTEA chair or vice chair will review any submissions and recommend committee action on accreditation status within forty (40) business days of the receipt of the response from the program.
+The CVTEA will review the annual report at its next meeting and and if the Committee finds that a program has not made sufficient progress on critical and/or major deficiencies or other issues which may result in an adverse accreditation decision, it will follow the procedures set forth above in paragraph 8 and will provide written notice to the program of critical and/or major deficiencies or other issues, and provide the program with an opportunity to respond in writing.
+The program must notify the Committee of its intent to respond within 10 business days after receipt of the report evaluation letter and file its response with the Committee within 20 business days of receipt of the report evaluation letter.
+The CVTEA member who manages the program and CVTEA chair or vice chair will review any submissions and recommend Committee action on accreditation status within 40 business days of the receipt of the response from the program.
 Program submissions will be electronically copied to all CVTEA members for comment.
-Each member has the right to request full committee deliberation and vote.
-If at the end of 72 hours no requests for full committee deliberation have been made, the recommendation of the designated reviewers will be final and the program will be notified.
-If full committee deliberation is requested, the committee will vote.
+Each member has the right to request full Committee deliberation and vote.
+If at the end of 72 hours no requests for full Committee deliberation have been made, the recommendation of the designated reviewers will be final and the program will be notified.
+If full Committee deliberation is requested, the Committee will vote.
 Following review, AVMA staff will report its decision to the program director, chief executive office of the school, the state VMA, and other appropriate agencies

 Programs are placed on either a spring or fall annual or biennial reporting schedule.
 Reports are due for review approximately 60 days prior to the scheduled CVTEA meeting.
 AVMA staff will announce when reports are due at least six months in advance of the due date.
 The CVTEA reserves the right to lower the accreditation of a program that, after due notice, fails to submit a self-evaluation, annual, biennial, or interim report.
 Subsequent accreditation will be considered only after submission of application for accreditation, self-evaluation and other accreditation materials, followed by a site visit to the program.
 Based on the progress noted in an annual or biennial report, the CVTEA may request an appearance of a program representative at its next regularly scheduled meeting.
 The cost for such an appearance will be borne by the respective program/parent institution.